 As is common with Ford, the wide selection of petrol and diesel engines means there's likely to be an engine to suit you.
 It isn’t quite as immense fun as the five-seat C-MAX, but it is still much more fun than any MPV really deserves to be.
 As is standard for Fords recently, the steering is agile and responsive, while the ride – now softer and more sensible – is very good indeed.
 As well as the 113bhp 1.6-litre engine there is now a much faster 2.0-litre diesel engine that offers 138bhp and a brilliant mix of performance and fuel economy.
 The 147bhp turbocharged EcoBoost is nicely quiet on the move and has strong and easy to access acceleration that makes overtaking much easier than you expect from a car of this size.
 At the top end of the range, the fastest diesel engine goes from 0-60mph in a speedy 10.2 seconds.
 Also, the Grand C-MAX belies its MPV dimensions with very little body roll through the corners, proving very well controlled and agile for a tall car.

-It's the entry-level trim, but Zetec still comes with a surprising amount of standard kit.
-That means alloy wheels, air-conditioning, a DAB digital radio, rear parking sensors and Bluetooth are all included.
-Go for the Titanium version, and luxuries such as automatic lights and wipers, cruise control, climate control and a hill-start assist system are included.
+Even though the Zetec is the entry-level model, it still comes with a surprising amount of equipment and accessories – perhaps because Zetec is a mid-range spec in most Ford cars.
+So it comes with alloy wheels, air-conditioning, a DAB digital radio, rear parking sensors and Bluetooth connectivity all fitted as standard.
+Choose the Titanium models and luxuries such as automatic headlights and windscreen wipers, cruise control, climate control and a hill-start assist system are added.